CodeWarehouse2022/ConTKGQA/README.md

 ## Dataset
 Please download the dataset [CronQuestions](https://github.com/apoorvumang/CronKGQA) and save it under the folder "datasets/CronQuestions"

+The trained model exceeds the upload limit.
+Please reach out to the author directly to obtain the model.
 ## Requirements
 Python version >= 3.9